idibidiart/graffalo/setup-instructions.md

 You can then view the demo application in a browser at localhost:3030, and find example queries and mutations for the test client in the /examples folder.

+The Roles for creating a user are:   USER, ADMIN, or SUPER_ADMIN

+Only USER can create orders and only ADMIN or SUPER_ADMIN can create menu items

+Enjoy

 ### Setup for PC

 Make sure you've followed the PC Basic Setup under Development Setup on Confluence.